The Greek Islands

 The three green and golden islands of the Sporades are very close to one another yet remarkably varied, each having its own distinct culture and character.
 Choose from Alonissos, Skiathos or Skopelos.
 Alonissos is a sleepy backwater for much of the year, perfect for walkers and those who love the sea, which is a protected Marine Park here.
 Skopelos is larger and forested – the town here is especially attractive with over 100 chapels hidden amongst its narrow lanes.
 Skiathos is lively, fashionable and has almost 50 superb sandy beaches.
 These are some of the most relaxing holiday destinations in Greece.

-If you’re looking to combine an island retreat with a trip to Athens, then a holiday to Hydra is a good bet.
 The Saronic Islands are nestled close to the mainland coast by Athens, and many Athenians have holiday homes on these beautiful islands.
 Hydra has a wonderful and historic port climbing up the hillside, and has particular appeal to those looking for green holidays – all forms of private motorised transport are banned here!
+We also feature Aegina, Agistri, Poros and Spetses.
+If you’re looking to combine an island retreat with a trip to Athens, then a holiday to one of the Saronic islands is a good bet - the closest are less than an hour by frequent ferry service from Piraeus.